typed-graphql-builder/documentation/docs/comparison.md

 code size to ~ 25% of what `tql` generates.

 The estimate is based on the Hasura generated schema of a large database included in the examples (`x.graphql`).
-Below is the size of the generated client for a veru large Hasura schema:
+Below is the size of the generated client for a very large Hasura schema:

 | schema    | tql     | typed-graphql-builder |
 | --------- | ------- | --------------------- |